meta-nekonyah/mC/README.md

   - Terminating the end of lines with semicolons/;.
   - Brackets to group things, grouping is done via indentation liike Python.

-!!!This language isn't fully workable!!!
+!!!This language isn't fully workable under all conditions!!!
 I'm taking a break and going over a book.
 Head First C is a nice book, not good for those who have Zero programming experience.